-Perm it No
+F Permit No

 TOWNSHIP

 PERMIT

-Building( ); Zoning Change(); Conditional Use(); Site Approva al()
+Building(); Zoning Change(); Conditional Use(); Site App proval()

-This permit is issued d to:
+This permit is issued to:

 Name of applicant:

 Mailing Address:

-ork; home; cell
+Phone Numbers: work; home; cell

-If applicant is a busir ness or organization; Title of authorized agent:
+f applicant is a business or organization; Title of authorized agent:

-Subject Property is l located in:(quarter) of Section
+Subject Property is located in:(quarter) of Section

-Subject Property add dress:
+Subject Property address:

+For the purpose of::::

 Applicant has() or has not () met all the requirements of

-Township Zoning Re
+Township Zoning Regulations.

-Applicant is required d to meet these conditions:
+Applicant is required to meet these conditions:

-all construction and uses will conform to Township
+And to insure that all construction and uses will conform toand State building codes and ordinances.
+Township

-pertinent to this pern Township reserves the right to enter subject property to gamma and to ensure compliance with any conditions. ther information
+Township reserves the right to enter subject property pertinent to this permit and to ensure compliance with any conditions. to gather information

-//

-Date Chairperson of Township Supervisors
+Chairperson of Township Supervisors